blackfireio/node-continuous-profiling/README.md

 4. Run NodeJs server. (`node index.js`)
 5. Profiler will send data to the Agent and Agent will forward it to the Blackfire backend.
 Data then can be visualized at https://blackfire.io

+# Contributing

+Use `make help` to display an overview of useful commands for your dev environment.